Charlotte Sibley named 2008 Woman of the Year

-“Charlotte is an accomplished, caring and compassionate leader and an exemplary HBA role model who has demonstrated a long-term commitment to cultivating and nurturing talent and inspiring women to grow and excel,” said Elizabeth M. Mutisya, MD, HBA president.
+“Charlotte is an accomplished, caring and compassionate leader and an exemplary HBA role model who has demonstrated a long-term commitment to cultivating and nurturing talent and inspiring women to grow and excel,” said HBA chair emeritus, Elizabeth M. Mutisya, MD.

-“Charlotte’s leadership talent and business acumen have proved invaluable to Shire on many levels,” said Matthew Emmens, Chief Executive Officer, Shire.
-“In her role guiding our Leadership Development initiative, Charlotte’s expertise will position us well as we continue nurturing our internal talent, and recruiting more exceptional professionals who provide valuable insight and support to achieving our strategic business goals.”
+“Charlotte’s leadership talent and business acumen have proved invaluable to Shire on many levels,” said Matthew Emmens, CEO, Shire.
+“In her role guiding our Leadership Development initiative, Charlotte’s expertise will position us well as we continue nurturing our internal talent and recruiting more exceptional professionals who provide valuable insight and support to achieving our strategic business goals.”

-“Throughout her career, Charlotte has made it a priority to develop staff, ensuring they have the skills and support they need to grow and excel.
-Today, she actively mentors more than ten Shire colleagues and serves as a counselor for many more,” said Anita Graham, Shire’s Executive Vice President and Chief Administrative Officer.
+“Throughout her career, Charlotte has made it a priority to develop staff, ensuring they have the skills and support they need to grow and excel.” said Anita Graham, Shire’s executive vice president and chief administrative officer.

-Sibley has spent over 25 years in the healthcare industry.
-Prior to joining Shire, she served as Vice President, Global Commercial Research and Health Outcomes for Millennium Pharmaceuticals.
-Earlier, she was Vice President, Global Business Research for Pharmacia Corporation (now Pfizer).
+Prior to joining Shire, she served as vice president, global commercial research and health outcomes for Millennium Pharmaceuticals.
+Earlier, she was vice president, global business research for Pharmacia Corporation (now Pfizer).
 Sibley also has worked for Johnson & Johnson, and Bristol-Myers Squibb.
-In addition, she is a past president of the HBA and a member of the HBA Advisory Board.
+In addition, she is chair emeritus of the HBA.
 Additionally, she is past president of the Pharmaceutical Business Research & Intelligence Group (PBIRG).
 She is also an Adjunct Professor at Columbia University Graduate School of Business.
-Sibley holds an MBA in Finance and Marketing from the University of Chicago Graduate School of Business, and an AB in French and German from Middlebury College.